hyosung11/Launch-School/journal.md

 * Add a new line and it goes green.
 * Do either of these and your file turns yellow in the Explorer.
 * Commit and all the colours disappear again.

+21:00 Finished coding the `calculator.js` app again using the text instead of the video this time.
+Getting off now to watch TV with Sohee.
+Good night for now.
+I enjoyed today.

+End